-To answer the main question raised in this paper, most Europeans should worry less about public debt.
-This does not eliminate, however, reasons for caution when interpreting our results.
-For some countries, today's expectations of the future primary deficit are still (much) higher than consistent with achieving a 100% objective for the public debt ratio by 2040.
+Our results have important implications for future policy and fiscal governance in Europe.
+First, a negative r-g enables governments to run a primary deficit without debt necessarily rising in percent of GDP.
+With a high primary deficit, the public debt ratio will rise, but eventually converge to a constant equilibrium level.
+In times of a great need for public investment and a greening of the economy, this offers a unique opportunity.
+Considering the current and expected interest-growth difference, the capacity of governments to carry debt is substantially higher today than in the past.
+Second, all this does not eliminate, however, reasons for caution when interpreting our results.
+Not only for the US and Italy, but also for countries such as France, Spain and Belgium, today's expectations of the future primary deficit are (much) higher than consistent with a constant or declining public debt ratio.
 Moreover, in all countries rising costs related to ageing (see e.g. OECD, 2021) and climate adaptation will make it harder to achieve the allowed primary deficit, or the required primary surplus.
-Higher primary deficits do not imply an explosive public debt.
+Higher primary deficits may not imply an explosive public debt.
 But the higher the equilibrium debt level, the more vulnerable the fiscal situation will be to future bad shocks that may push the interest rate above the growth rate.
 In our analysis we have accounted for endogenous interest rate changes due to standard crowding out effects, but not for possible changes in the risk premium that are much harder to model.
-A structurally negative r - g creates important opportunities and makes life easier for fiscal policy makers, but does not exempt them from the task to strongly monitor their expenditures, balances and debt.
+A structurally negative r-g creates important opportunities and makes life easier for fiscal policy makers.
+However, it does not exempt them from the task to strongly monitor their expenditures, balances and debt.
+Nor from the task to develop policies in the area of TFP and employment that we found influential in reducing the interest-growth difference.